xstefank/config/README.md

-# init_script
+# myScripts

-initial scripts to set up new installations
+a set of scripts for everyday use